ted-spence-avalara/developer-dot/avatax/dev-guide/customizing-transaction/committing-a-transaction.md

 <h3>Direct Commit</h3>

-For software that considers all transactions final, you will create a transaction directly using the "commit": "true" flag in the CreateTransaction API call.
+For software that considers all transactions final, you will create a transaction directly using the "commit": "true" flag in the <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Transactions/CreateTransaction/">CreateTransaction API</a> call.
 Creating transactions directly in "Committed" status is covered in <a class="dev-guide-link" href="/avatax/dev-guide/transactions/">Chapter 2 - Transactions</a>.

 <h3>One Stage Reconciliation</h3>